Effective Strategies to Address Social Need in Communities

 Case studies, such as the ones from the RISE Summit and Ohio’s cross-plan collaborations, exemplify the transformative potential of these partnerships.

-Challenges And Opportunities in Addressing Social Needs
+Challenges and Opportunities in Addressing Social Needs

 As is often the case with initiatives that aim to transform society, addressing social needs is fraught with both challenges and opportunities.
 Healthcare organizations may wrestle with the definition of social determinants of health and face significant barriers such as inadequate funding and workforce shortages.